Colchester Institute Skip To Main Content

 What is the 16-19 Bursary Fund?

-Students aged 19 who started a two year programme before their 19th birthday and students aged 19 and over who have an Education Health and Care Plan should also apply to this fund.
+Students aged 19 who started a two-year programme before their 19th birthday and students aged 19-24 who have an Education Health and Care Plan should also apply to this fund.

 The Bursary Fund is made up of two parts: